-This data has historically also been reported by the Company under the Equal Opportunity for Women in the Workplace Act 1999 (Cth).
+This data is also reported by the Company under the Workplace Gender Equality Act 2012 (Cth).

-The Company notes that the transport and logistics industry continues to have a stereotyped male dominated environment, with a substantial proportion of the Company's workforce required to perform labour intensive/manual handling tasks as well as significant overtime in the course of their employment duties.
+The Company notes that the transport and logistics industry continues to have a stereotyped male dominated environment, with a substantial proportion of the Company's workforce required to perform labour intensive / manual handling tasks as well as significant overtime in the course of their employment duties.
 While the Company is committed to diversity, the nature of the work undertaken by many employees has made it challenging to attract women to these roles.
 The Company will review on an ongoing basis the opportunities to overcome these impediments to higher participation rates by women.